 4. Glass is Your Friend

-So if you use metal lids, be sure to use a fresh lid with each milking.
+If you use metal lids, be sure to use a fresh lid with each milking.
 Otherwise, invest in lids like these.

 5. Kick the Boys Out